Terms of Business

 CODES OF CONDUCT

-Our firm is subject to and complies with various codes of conduct including the Handbook of Prudential requirements for Investment Intermediaries 2014 Consumer Protection Code 2012, Minimum Competency Code 2017 and the Fitness and Probity Standards 2014 as laid down by the Central Bank of Ireland.
-These codes offer protection to consumers and can be found at www.centralbank.ie
+Our firm is subject to and complies with various codes of conduct including the Handbook of Prudential requirements for Investment Intermediaries 2014, Consumer Protection Code 2012, Minimum Competency Code 2017 and the Fitness and Probity Standards 2014 as laid down by the Central Bank of Ireland.
+These codes offer protection to Customers and can be found at www.centralbank.ie

 Travers & Co.
-Insurances Ltd. provides advice and assistance in the arrangement and placing of General Insurance including but not limited to Car, Van, House, Travel, Business, Farm, Motor Tade, Fleet, Haulage, Liability and Financial Services (Life, Pensions, Insurance Based Investment Products and Mortgages).
+Insurances Ltd. provides advice and assistance in the arrangement and placing of General Insurance including but not limited to Car, Van, House, Travel, Business, Farm, Motor Trade, Fleet, Haulage, Liability and Financial Services (Life, Pensions, Insurance Based Investment Products and Mortgages).
 In addition we provide insurance related risk management advice, arrange insurance premium finance, assist with claims processing, negotiation and settlement and review your renewal including a requote on your policy to provide you with the best possible terms.
-On receipt of your instructions we will transmit orders on your behalf to one or more Insurers/Product Producers.
-A full list of Insurers/Product Producers and Lending Agencies we deal is available on request.
+On receipt of your instructions we will transmit orders on your behalf to one or more Insurers.
+A full list of Insurers we deal is available on request.

 Fair and Personal Analysis